bawlipoonch/bawlipoonch.github.io/_posts/2014-12-16-65-wasted-years.markdown

   Here for most part fundamentalist fringe elements does not control the government and we have a democratically elected government system which we take for granted.
   For all the dynasty bashing, Nehru/Gandhi did not took over the control of the government.
 We are talking about a phase of India where everyone including BJP leaders were in awe of Jawaharlal Nehru/Indira gandhi (Remember Vajpayee calling Indira incarnation of Durga goddess).
-  Apart from a relapse during 1975-77, If India is a successful democracy (along with its faults), Congress deserves the accolades.
+  Apart from the relapse during 1975-77, If India is a successful democracy (along with its faults), Congress deserves the accolades.
 </p>

 <p>
-  China (since other countries were too small etc), we have come a long way without sacrificing liberty (something most right wingers care two hoots about) or the environment (something no right winger cares two hoots about) or even causing the deaths of 30-50 million human lives (which also most right wingers care two hoots about) to <a href="http://en.wikipedia.org/wiki/Great_Chinese_Famine" target="_blank">famines during the great leap forward</a>.
+  China (since other countries are too small etc), we have come a long way without sacrificing liberty (something most right wingers care two hoots about) or the environment (something no right winger cares two hoots about) or even causing the deaths of 30-50 million human lives (which also most right wingers care two hoots about) to <a href="http://en.wikipedia.org/wiki/Great_Chinese_Famine" target="_blank">famines during the great leap forward</a>.